Does Resin Break Easily? All About Resin Hardness

 Understanding resin's durability requires recognizing the different types of resin, such as epoxy, polyester, and polyurethane, each with distinct characteristics.
 Epoxy resin is known for its strength, while polyester resin is often more brittle.

 Factors like curing conditions, temperature effects, UV exposure, and the thickness of the applied layer can influence the toughness of these resins.
+Compared with other artistic endeavors, like acrylic pouring vs. resin art, resin is far more durable and sturdier.

 Factors That Influence Resin's Durability